lycus/mci/docs/assembly_language.rst

 so on) can be found on the instruction set page.
 Note that the parser is driven by that information; for example, if an instruction requires a field reference as operand, the parser will expect to be able to parse one.

+The ``volatile`` attribute ensures that an instruction is not reordered (by the optimization pipeline and code generator) relative to other volatile instructions.
+Further, instructions that seem dead (a store followed by a store to the exact same location, for example) will not be optimized out.
+This is useful to model the semantics of the ``volatile`` qualifier in the C family of languages.
+Note that it has nothing to do with concurrency.

 Entry points
 ++++++++++++